MichaelAHood/readmissions-risk-scorer/README.md

 ![Data Catalog](/data-catalog.png)

 2. To load your data, select the "Submit Transfer" tab.
 You upload datafiles directly from your local machine or you can pass a link.
-You can also `<ssh>' or '<sftp>' into '<cdh-launcher>' from you can directly interact with the nodes of the Hadoop cluster via the hdfs command (e.g. PUT files directly into HDFS).
+You can also `<ssh>` or `<sftp>` into `<cdh-launcher>` from you can directly interact with the nodes of the Hadoop cluster via the hdfs command (e.g. PUT files directly into HDFS).

 For this exercise, I am using the MIMIC-III dataset, which can be accessed at: https://mimic.physionet.org/